Storm Damage

 Just like mechanical and registration checks, doing a PPSR search immediately before you buy can give you additional peace of mind.

-While checking if the car is debt-free and safe from possible repossession, a $2 PPSR search pulls data about the vehicle from the National Exchange of Vehicle and Driver Information System (NEVDIS).
+While checking if the car is debt-free and safe from possible repossession, a $2 PPSR search pulls data about the vehicle from the National Exchange of Vehicle and Driver Information System (NEVDIS) if it is available at the time of your search.
 This can tell you if the car has previously been reported as a write-off, which often happens after large weather events such as floods, fires and hailstorms.

-There are two types of write-offs recorded in NEVDIS that may appear on a PPSR search certificate – statutory write-offs and repairable write-offs.
+There are two types of write-offs recorded in NEVDIS that may appear on a PPSR search certificate if NEVDIS is available at the time of your search – statutory write-offs and repairable write-offs.

 Statutory write-offs are unable to be re-registered and can only be used as spare parts.
 A car is generally classed as a statutory write-off because it would be unsafe to repair it.
 This might be due to structural damage (like a bent chassis) or extensive damage.